 Cases to Date in App District (Alleghany, Ashe, and Watauga counties).
-(All data is current as of 9/23/2021 at 9 am)
+(All data is current as of 9/30/2021 at 9 am- Cumulative case counts may decrease or fluctuate due to ongoing reconciliation of data sets and elimination of duplicate data.)